noawe-boi/NoahsObsidianSync/Microcontroller Interfacing and IO  Assessment.md

 - Remove previous pin initializations from when LED's were used.
 - Removed previous code that set LED pins HIGH and LOW and displayed time using them

-- Wrote "Time: ", disp_hours,
+- Wrote "Time: ", disp_hours, ":", minutes,
+and wrote 'if' statement to add "0" when the time segment value is less than 10
-- Corrected ampm setting to that it is only true when
+- Corrected ampm setting to that it is only true when hours>=12, not hours>12

 added functions to main loop